Joe-Collins-1986/BitWise-DRF/README.md

 An Agile methodology was applied to the development and implementation of this project.

-The project development as a whole was run in multiple iterations/sprints each targeting a number of User Stories.
-However, due to the relience of the frontend development on the API the first iteration/sprint was assigned to the Backend in it's entirety.
+The project development was run in multiple iterations/sprints each targeting several User Stories.
+However, due to the reliance of the frontend development on the API the first iteration/sprint was assigned to the Backend in its entirety.

 Each User Story was moved out of a backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have).

-**Note:** Due the completion of all userstories within the iteration assigned deadline there was no reason to move any of the user stories back to Backlog and generate a following backend iteration with revised priority labels.
+**Note:** Due the completion of all user stories within the iteration assigned deadline there was no reason to move any of the user stories back to Backlog and generate a following backend iteration with revised priority labels.

-To manage the Agile backend iteration I used the projects function within my GitHub account, pulling User Stories into a KanBan Board.
+To manage the Agile backend iteration, I used the projects function within my GitHub account, pulling User Stories into a KanBan Board.

 For site of the project in GitHub detailing the completed User Stories for the backend iteration please click [here](https://github.com/users/Joe-Collins-1986/projects/9).

-**Note:** It should be noted that the priority label was in relation to it's prioriry within the iteration, not the project as a whole.
+**Note:** It should be noted that the priority label was in relation to its priority within the iteration, not the project as a whole.

 ## Models